Jessicavazm/JessicaVaz_T2A1-A/README.md

 # Project - workbook (t2) Part A
-Submit a day or two days before to check for Turnitin.

 # Q1
 The typical architecture of an API is designed to handle http requests such as get, post, patch and delete.
 Flask is lightweight yet powerful Python based framework that depends on Werkzeug (WSGI library), Jinja (for rendering the pages on server) and Click (for Flask commands lines and custom commands).
 All dependencies are installed automatically when you instal Flask.